In 2019, the following numbers of dental personnel were reported for the WHO Africa region: [1]

 Related:

-Permission to use, copy and redistribute in original format is freely given subject to attribution as to source.
+Permission to use, copy and redistribute in original format is freely given for non-commercial purposes subject to source attribution.

 DATELINEHEALTH AFRICA INC., is a digital publisher for informational and educational purposes and does not offer personal medical care and advice.
 If you have a medical problem needing routine or emergency attention, call your doctor or local emergency services immediately, or visit the nearest emergency room or the nearest hospital.
 You should consult your professional healthcare provider before starting any nutrition, diet, exercise, fitness, medical or wellness program mentioned or referenced in the DatelinehealthAfrica website.
 Click here for more disclaimer notice.